tami64/C-MOBRO/README.md

 Row 41 :  Select functions to be evaluate

-Funal result will be saved in Results folder
+Final result will be saved in Results folder